top of page

 Capture d’écran 2023-01-30 à 19.36.45.png

-FALC Transition sheet
+FALC Transition Sheet

-adapted for MYT1L
+suitable for MYT1L

 Page 2 of 7

-"I understand my transition
+"I understand my passage

-from paediatric care to adult care:
+from pediatric monitoring to adult monitoring:

-FALC sheet adapted from MYT1L
+FALC sheet adapted MYT1L

-This working group brought together professionals and associations, including Les Extra-Vaillants MYT1L.
+This working group brought together professionals and associations including Les Extra-Vaillants MYT1L.

 bottom of page